-How to create an Instagram carousel post which turns heads
+How to create an Instagram carousel post that turns heads

 Are you familiar with a carousel post?
 You’ve probably seen them across Instagram but perhaps you weren’t aware of their name or the benefits of creating them.